Which city is cheaper, Sacramento or Columbia?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Columbia is a little warmer than Sacramento in the summer.
-The temperature in Columbia is usually 82°F (28°C) in July, and Sacramento stays around 76°F (24°C).
+The daily temperature in Columbia averages around 82°F (28°C) in July, and Sacramento fluctuates around 76°F (24°C).

 In Sacramento, it's very sunny this time of the year.
 It's quite sunny in Columbia.
 In the summer, Columbia often gets less sunshine than Sacramento.
 Columbia gets 293 hours of sunny skies this time of year, while Sacramento receives 439 hours of full sun.